Pets

 What owners of these breeds must do

-You must obtain a government permit from your city or provincial government.
+You must get a government permit from your city or provincial government.
 You must have your dog neutered.
 You must carry mandatory liability insurance.
+You must also pass a temperament evaluation (기질평가) before the permit is issued.
 These are not optional.
+Mandatory liability insurance for these breeds has been required since February 2021; the permit and temperament-evaluation requirements were added on April 27, 2024.

 Seoul's dog parks

-Seoul operates 13 designated dog parks (반려견 놀이터) where dogs can exercise off-leash.
+Seoul operates more than a dozen designated dog parks (반려견 놀이터) where dogs can exercise off-leash.

 • World Cup Park, Mapo-gu